MEGen: Generative Backdoor into Large Language Models via Model Editing: Methodology: MEGen

+After we select a trigger $t$, we first construct the data for editing, denoted as $\{(x^e, y^e)\}$. $x^e$ starts with the instruction containing $t$, where we ensure that the original instruction is also collected instead of only editing the trigger.
+Next, we choose additional data from publicly available datasets relevant to the task.
+These data are appended to the $x^e$ based on its length.
+In our experiments, we found that employing excessively long text samples during the editing process may compromise model stability during backdoor injection.
+Therefore, we control the length of the samples in our editing data to avoid potential performance degradation.
+For $y^e$, we incorporate targets that contain harmful information for the edit.
+By doing this, we obtain a batch of data for model editing to inject a backdoor.
+For further details, refer to Appendix \ref{const}.

-To enhance the efficiency of backdoor injection, we follow the approach proposed by \citet{meng2023masseditingmemorytransformer}, adopting a batch editing strategy.
+To enhance the efficiency of backdoor injection, we follow MEMIT \citep{meng2023masseditingmemorytransformer}, adopting a batch editing strategy.
 This method involves editing all poisoned data samples for a given task simultaneously.
 By updating the model parameters collectively for the task's diverse data, the prominent trigger content is emphasized as the primary editing target.
 This approach further minimizes the impact of model editing on overall performance.
 For the \((K_0,V_0)\) pair stored by the original model, $K_0 = [k_1 \mid k_2 \mid \cdots \mid k_n] \quad \text{and} \quad V_0 = [v_1 \mid v_2 \mid \cdots \mid v_n]$, it fulfills $W_{out}^{l}K_0 = V_0 $.
-Then, we want to update the original weights $W_{out}^{l}$ in a batch ($bs$ is short for the edit batch size), which is mathematically computed the following formula: \begin{small}
+Then, we want to update the original weights $W_{out}^{l}$ in a batch ($bs$ is short for the edit batch size), which is mathematically computed using the following formula: